Food processing techniques to prevent food deterioration and ensure good condition during consumption

 Below, we will classify the various agents that can cause food spoilage:

-- Physical agents, those external elements that directly impact and alter the external appearance of the preserved food:
+Those external elements that directly impact and alter the external appearance of the preserved food:

-- Chemical agents, which usually change internal aspects of food, for example, natural nutrients undergo chemical changes that can reduce their efficacy when consumed:
+Which usually change internal aspects of food, for example, natural nutrients undergo chemical changes that can reduce their efficacy when consumed:

-- Biological agents, which can either be intrinsic components: such as enzymes, which are responsible for causing oxidation and browning in fruits and vegetables such as peeled apples or potatoes or extrinsic elements: such as biologic agents, such as insects, parasites or microorganisms (bacteria, fungi and virus among others).
+Which can either be intrinsic components: such as enzymes, which are responsible for causing oxidation and browning in fruits and vegetables such as peeled apples or potatoes or extrinsic elements: such as biologic agents, such as insects, parasites or microorganisms (bacteria, fungi and virus among others).

 Food preservation methods